India at the Asian Games

-India is a member of the South Asian Zone of the Olympic Council of Asia (OCA), and has participated in the Asian Games since their inception in 1951.
-The Indian Olympic Association, established in 1927, and recognised in the same year by the International Olympic Committee, is the National Olympic Committee for India.
+India is a member of the South Asian Zone of the Olympic Council of Asia, and has participated in the Asian Games ever since their inception in 1951.
+The Indian Olympic Association was established in 1927 and was recognised by the International Olympic Committee in the same year.
+It is the country's National Olympic Committee.

-India was one of the first five founding members of the Asian Games Federation on 13 February 1949, in New Delhi; the organisation was disbanded on 26 November 1981 and replaced by the Olympic Council of Asia.
+India was one of the first five founding members of the Asian Games Federation on 13 February 1949, in New Delhi.
+It disbanded on 26 November 1981 and was replaced by the Olympic Council of Asia.

-Membership of Olympic Council of Asia
+Background

 India is a member of the South Asian Zone of the Olympic Council of Asia, the governing body of all the sports in Asia, recognized by the International Olympic Committee as the continental association of Asia.
 Being a member of South Asian Zone, India also participates in the South Asian Games, sub-regional Games for South Asia.

-The OCA organises five major continental-level multi-sport events: the Asian Summer Games (which are commonly known as the Asian Games), Asian Winter Games, Asian Indoor-Martial Arts Games, Asian Beach Games, and Asian Youth Games.
+The Olympic Council of Asia organises five major continental-level multi-sport events: the Asian Summer Games (which are commonly known as the Asian Games), Asian Winter Games, Asian Indoor-Martial Arts Games, Asian Beach Games, and Asian Youth Games.
 Before 2009, Indoor and Martial Arts were two separate events for indoor and martial arts sports respectively.
 However, the OCA has since amalgamated them into a single event, the Asian Indoor-Martial Arts Games, which was debuted in 2013 in Incheon, South Korea.
 As a member of OCA, India is privileged to participate in all these multi-sport events.

-Hosted Games
+Hosting history

 New Delhi, the national capital of India, has hosted the Asian Games on two occasions: the inaugural 1951 Asian Games and the 1982 Asian Games.